A. The costs for 2017-2018 follow.

 Students who do not achieve the levels of financial aid satisfactory academic progress listed in the chart above will be placed on financial aid warning by the Office of Financial Aid for the upcoming semester, and will be notified of this status in writing.
 Students placed on financial aid warning are eligible to receive federal aid during their financial aid warning semester.
 Such a student will be expected to achieve financial aid satisfactory academic progress by the end of the upcoming semester.
 If the student does, then federal financial aid may still be awarded for the next semester.
-If the student does not achieve financial aid satisfactory academic progress, then federal financial aid will be suspended for the next semester, and the student will need to secure other sources of funding outside the University.
+If the student does not achieve financial aid satisfactory academic progress, then federal financial aid will be suspended (financial aid suspension) for the next semester, and the student will need to secure other sources of funding outside the University.
 Students placed on financial aid suspension who wish to reestablish financial aid eligibility have one of two options: pay for the next term on your own and have your financial aid satisfactory academic status reevaluated after the completion of that term or submit an appeal to the Office of Financial Aid.

 In addition, please be aware that institutional and state financial aid may be suspended as well.
 If it is determined that a student is not eligible for federal/state aid, but is still eligible for institutional aid, it is important to understand that the family is responsible for securing funding to replace the federal/state aid that was lost.
 If it is determined that a student is not eligible for either institutional or federal/state aid, then the family is responsible for securing funding to replace all aid that was lost.
 It is important to keep in mind that Bucknell University institutional financial aid is limited to eight semesters.
 Federal guidelines stipulate that federal aid may be awarded for a maximum of twelve semesters.

 If a student wishes to appeal the loss of institutional and/or federal/state aid, the student must submit an appeal letter to the Office of Financial Aid within two weeks of being notified of their loss of financial aid eligibility.
 The letter must include any extenuating circumstances (including but not limited to death in the family, catastrophic injury, serious medical situations, etc.), any information the student feels was relevant to his or her lack of academic progress, and a specific plan to retain financial aid satisfactory academic progress and good standing.
-The Office of Financial Aid will review such appeals and consult the College of Arts and Sciences, the College of Engineering or the Registrar's Office as necessary.
+The Office of Financial Aid will review such appeals and consult the College of Arts & Sciences, the College of Engineering, the College of Management or the Registrar's Office as necessary.
 Each student's situation will be reviewed individually and on its own merits.
 It is possible that a student may be granted a waiver of the financial aid satisfactory academic progress policy if the situation warrants such consideration due to the student's circumstances.
-If so, the student will be placed on financial aid probation for their next period of enrollment.
+If so, the student will be placed on financial aid probation or an academic plan for their next period of enrollment.
 However, this is not guaranteed and should not be expected.
 Each situation is unique and will be reviewed thoroughly.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.